yassouali/fast.ai_notes/cutting_edge_DL/lecture14.md

 ### Perceptual loss

-We're going to use the same approach we saw in the last lecture, and use the VGG and its intermediate layers to calculate the loss between the generated features of the low and high resolution image, so first we are going to find all the layer before a max pool which are the layers `[5, 12, 22, 32, 42]`, in super-resolution, we not interested in features that are too much scaled down, so we're only going to use `5, 12, 22`, we then going to set VGG to eval mode and set all it parametrs require grandient field to false so we won't save any gradient in the forward pass:
+We're going to use the same approach we saw in the last lecture, and use the VGG and its intermediate layers to calculate the loss between the generated features of the low and high resolution image, so first we are going to find all the layer before a max pool which are the layers `[5, 12, 22, 32, 42]`, in super-resolution, we not interested in features that are too much scaled down, so we're only going to use `5, 12, 22`, we then going to set VGG to eval mode and set all it the parameters require grandient to false so we won't save any gradient in the forward pass and also use batch norm and dropout in the eval mode:

 ```python
 m_vgg = vgg16(True)